StreamFroster/wod-transcribers/README.md

 3. A new JSON file with the raw response data will be saved in `./transcriptions/wip/`

-4. Run the `process_api_data.py` and it will create a new `.txt` file using the data from the JSON file
+4. Run the `generate_transcript.py` and it will create a new `.txt` file using the data from the JSON file
-> File is created in `./transcriptions/wip/`
+> File is created in `./transcriptions/`

 5. A human editor goes through the generated `.txt` file to check for errors
+> First, check if the labelled speakers are correct.
+If they aren't you may need to swap out the names through the use of a Find and Replace function in your text editor
 > Additionally add [Indicators] like [Laughter] or [Sighs] as it is not included in the response data

-6. Once complete, finished transcript should moved to `./transcriptions/`
+# Transcript Status

+These episodes already have their audio data sent for AI transcription:

+1. knight's fire
+2. how to train your dragon
+3. nimona
+4. scales of empire
+5. guardian of empire

 ## Buzzsprout link
 https://worldofdragons.buzzsprout.com/